An Environmental Product Declaration (EPD) will quantify and demonstrate the environmental performance of your construction or manufactured product.

 -

-Costs vary depending on project complexity and the manufacturer’s decision on which program operator they wish to publish with.
-Part of Blue Marble’s service is to accurately scope a project before committing to a fixed-price proposal.
+Generally, costs vary depending on project complexity and the manufacturer’s decision on which program operator to publish with.
+So, before committing to a fixed-price proposal, Blue Marble accurately scopes the project as part of our service.

 - How long does an EPD take?